confidential-computing/governance/project-progression-policy.md

 3. Review any budget allocations relevant to the project, and whether any adjustments are needed.

+4. Review license scans provided by the Linux Foundation.
+Provide feedback on any outstanding issues and evaluate the scanning service from the project's perspective.

 Projects are encouraged to proactively inform the TAC when something changes that affects their submission template or Technical Charter (changing a License, security